-Upon the death of Elizabeth at Bourton House in 1891, the Tucker dynasty had come to an end.
+Upon the death of Elizabeth, widow of Henry, in 1891, the Tucker dynasty of Bourton had come to an end.
 In 1894 the whole estate was put up for auction and was purchased by Cyril Kendall Butler.
 (Knighted in 1920).
-Visitors to Bourton today may notice a distinct lack of typical rubblestone thatched cottages, that may be seen in most surrounding villages.
+Visitors to Bourton today may notice a distinct lack of typical rubblestone thatched cottages, that are a feature in most surrounding villages.
 It was the humanity and generosity of the Tuckers that had brought this about.
 They created the 'model' village where estate workers were made to feel valued instead of what had been the normal practice of treating them worse than livestock.